All Episodes

 We have more choices now than ever.

-Prime movies, prime, this, that, and everything.
+Prime movies, Prime Prime, this, that, and everything.

 Then you have all the social media content providers as well.

-YouTube, I mean, if you have a smart TV, you want to watch something on YouTube, you just put it on your TV.
+I mean, if you have a smart TV, you want to watch something on YouTube, you just put it on your TV.

 It's that simple.

-But there is a very important legal component to this, um, and that is the communications decency act, and the order interprets that key provision as not providing special protections for Silicon Valley titans like Facebook and and Twitter and Google and the rest of them that are engaged in censorship.
+And the order interprets that key provision as not providing special protections for Silicon Valley titans like Facebook and Twitter and Google and the rest of them that are engaged in censorship.

-If in fact somebody were to say something offensive that uh that could in fact be interpreted as libel.
+If you're just a pure content provider, you are protected in terms of libel if in fact somebody were to say something offensive that could in fact be interpreted as libel.

 You know what?